Ramoun-Training/computer_science_by_ramoun/computer/software/tools/programming_languages/web_dev/html_css/the_lingo/HTML5_CSS3/intro_to_html.md

     > ```
     > the "This is a paragraph." text is a child of the `<p>` element.
     > ![paragraph_content](https://imgur.com/fES03qk.png)
+    > "content" can be either _text_ or other html elements.

 ### 4. Environments